History of Eritrea: Kingdom of Aksum

 The kingdom is mentioned in the Periplus of the Erythraean Sea as an important market place for ivory, which was exported throughout the ancient world.
 Aksum was at the time ruled by Zoskales, who also governed the port of Adulis.
 The Aksumite rulers facilitated trade by minting their own Aksumite currency.

 The state also established its hegemony over the declining Kingdom of Kush and regularly entered the politics of the kingdoms on the Arabian peninsula, eventually extending its rule over the region with the conquest of the Himyarite Kingdom.
 Inscriptions have been found in Southern Arabia celebrating victories over one GDRT, described as "nagashi of Habashat [i.e. Abyssinia] and of Axum."
 Other dated inscriptions are used to determine a floruit for GDRT (interpreted as representing a Ge'ez name such as Gadarat, Gedur, or Gedara) around the beginning of the 3rd century.
 A bronze scepter or wand has been discovered at Atsbi Dera with in inscription mentioning "GDR of Axum".
-Coins showing the royal portrait began to be minted under King Endubis toward the end of the 3rd century.
+Coins showing the royal portrait began to be minted under King Endybis toward the end of the 3rd century.

 Additionally, expeditions by Ezana into the Kingdom of Kush at Meroe in Sudan may have brought about the latter polity's demise, though there is evidence that the kingdom was experiencing a period of decline beforehand.
 As a result of Ezana's expansions, Aksum bordered the Roman province of Egypt.
 The degree of Aksum's control over Yemen is uncertain.
 Though there is little evidence supporting Aksumite control of the region at that time, his title, which includes king of Saba and Salhen, Himyar and Dhu-Raydan (all in modern-day Yemen), along with gold Aksumite coins with the inscriptions, "king of the Habshat" or "Habashite," indicate that Aksum might have retained some legal or actual footing in the area.

 Details of the Aksumite Kingdom, never abundant, become even more scarce after this point.
 The last king known to mint coins is Armah, whose coinage refers to the Persian conquest of Jerusalem in 614.
 Stuart Munro-Hay believes that Axum had been abandoned as the capital by Sahama's reign.
 However, Kobishchanov suggests that the Axum kingdom retained hegemony over the Arabian ports until at least as late as 702.